 8 Series of Christian Fantasy Novels for Tweens

 The Chronicles of Narnia by C.S.
 Lewis: Starts out in England, but most of your time is spent in and around Narnia, where animals can talk, Unicorns and Centaurs really exist, and Aslan teaches the meaning of courage, and love, and sacrifice.
-These Christian fantasy novels are classic, and timeless!
+These are classic and timeless!

 - If you’re already a Narnia fan, here are some really cool bookish merchandise and bookworm games that follow a Narnian theme!

-The Dragon Keepers Chronicles by Donita K Paul: Christian Fantasy Fiction that weaves in dragons, and mystery, and faith, and does it well, is a win in my book.
-The Dragon Keepers and the whole world of Amara definitely qualifies as a win.
+The Dragon Keepers Chronicles by Donita K Paul: Christian Fantasy that weaves in dragons, and mystery, and faith, and does it well, is a win in my book.
+Beginning with Dragonspell, the Dragon Keepers and the whole world of Amara definitely qualifies as a win.

 The Seven Sleepers Series by Gilbert Morris: This is another post-apocolypse Christian fantasy book series.
 A group of teens are put in cryo-stasis, and when they wake up, all is different.